MX-Liu/Design-and-Impelementation-my-own-CPU/README.md

 ## Create Compiler Environment of the MIPS processor

-Before designing this processor, I have planed it should be compatible with the architecture of MIPS32 instrustion set.
+Before designing this processor, I have planed that it should be compatible with the architecture of MIPS32 instrustion set.
 Therefore, the existing GNU development tool chain under the MIPS32 architecture can be used.
+To test processor function, a compiler environment should be created at first.

 1. Operation System
 Ubuntu 16.04